Mihirgb/myBetterExperience/README.md

 # July 2020 ReFactoring Goals
-1. Better Clean, Minimalistic User Interface Design
+1. More cleaner and minimalistic UIs
 2. Better State Management
 3. More Functionality - in areas of job application, job searching on Google Maps, etc.